 Lossless compression of images online

 Even though this sounds funny or technical, this is a HUGE saver of size, and it's actually pretty easy to use!
 Even correctly sized images can carry unnecessary bytes and metadata that can be removed for ultimate optimization (like the EXIF data we just talked about).
 This can concern anything, like the date the picture is taken, camera model, etc., which is unnecessary for showcasing on a website.
 Removing this does not affect the image quality, which is why it is called lossless compression.
 Most of this can not be removed using Photoshop's Save for Web and Devices.

 There are a number of tools that can do this for you.
 They let you upload your images (one by one or in bulk) and then you can usually download the optimized versions.
 Especially PNG images are often reduced by more than 70%!!!
 Other formats have less spectacular results, but often still around 10-40%.
 Smush.it by Yahoo used to be the most famous one of these, but it has been taken offline early 2015.
 Luckily there are quite a few services that offer similar or improved functionality.

-The best option is probably ImageRecycle.
-It has a free to use optimizer that you can use online.
+The best option is probably ImageRecycle (I use it here on Joomlaseo.com).
+First of all, it has a free to use web-optimizer that you can use online.
 It can reduce most image formats and even PDF's.
 You can upload files either one by one or in bulk:

-What is unique about ImageRecycle is that they have a Joomla plugin that you can easily install so that your images are optimized (and optionally resized) without any additional actions from your side.
-Also, check out the full review for this service elsewhere on this site.
+What is unique about ImageRecycle is that they also have a Joomla plugin that you can easily install so that your images are optimized (and optionally resized) while they are being uploaded, without any additional actions from your side.
+Check out the full review for this service elsewhere on this site.

 Other services are plenty though none of these offers a Joomla plugin currently: